 “As an African-American actor, a lot of our stories haven’t been told.”—Chadwick Boseman

-American actor Chadwick Boseman‘s death, at the age of 43, has shocked the film industry.
+American actor Chadwick Boseman‘s death, at the age of 43, shocked the film industry.
 Boseman, famous for his iconic portrayal of Black Panther in the Marvel Cinematic Universe movies, had been diagnosed with colon cancer four years ago but nobody except his closest associates knew of his condition.
-Boseman was not just an actor but an artist-activist who was fighting for the appropriate representation of the black community in the highly hegemonized world of Hollywood.
+Boseman was not just an actor but an artist-activist who was fighting for the appropriate representation of the Black community in the highly hegemonized world of Hollywood.

 Born and raised in Anderson, South Carolina, Boseman was drawn to the potential and power of the performing arts since he was a school student.
 Initially, his creative energy was primarily focused on becoming a writer and director.
 When his basketball teammate was shot and killed, he wrote and staged his first play, Crossroads, in his junior year.
 “I just had a feeling that this was something that was calling me,” he said.
 “Suddenly, playing basketball wasn’t as important.”
 Years later, his play Deep Azure would go on to be performed by professional theatre companies and even win a few awards.
 In 2000, he graduated from Howard University with a Bachelor of Fine Arts in directing.
 He and some of his classmates were accepted to the famous Oxford Mid-Summer Program of the British American Drama Academy in London but they could not afford to go.
 Boseman’s mentor, Phylicia Rashad, reached out to her friend Denzel Washington and he helped them raise funds for the program.
 Boseman later revealed, “I really only started acting because I wanted to know what the actors were doing, how to communicate with the actors.
 And then I realized I’m supposed to do all of it.”